zaryanz/zaryanz.github.io/_posts/2023-06-30-understanding-usememo-hook.md

 So at first glance, there seems to be a lot going on, but let me break it down for you.

+We start with two simple React states:

+- A _count_ state, that can be updated with a button click.
+- A _text_ state that is bound to the input field.

+Additionally, we have:

-We start with two simple React states, one _count_ state, that can be updated with a button click, and a _text_ state that is bound to the input field. _slowFunction_ is a function that is emulated to be slow and _valueFromSlowFunction_ is the variable that we would store this expensive function's computed value in.
+- _slowFunction_ is a function that is emulated to be slow.
+- _valueFromSlowFunction_ is the variable that we would store this expensive function's computed value in.

-Now using this code, I want you to try to change the value of the input field by typing in something.
-You would realize right off the bat that the typing feels very laggy.
-This is because every time you are changing the _text_ state, a re-render is caused in the App component, which causes the expensive function to run and compute _valueFromSlowFunction_ every single time you type in a character.
+Now, using this code, I want you to try to change the value of the input field by typing in something.
+You'll quickly notice that the typing feels quite laggy.

+This is because every time you change the _text_ state, a re-render is caused in the App component, which causes the expensive function to run and compute _valueFromSlowFunction_ every single time you type in a character.

 You would also notice that you get a `new count calculated` log statement in the console a bunch of times, which confirms that the _slowFunction_ is being run every time the _text_ state changes.

-The way that we are going to solve this problem is by wrapping the computed value _valueFromSlowFunction_ with the _useMemo_ hook,
+The way that we are going to solve this problem is by wrapping the computed value _valueFromSlowFunction_ with the _useMemo_ hook.

 ```jsx
 import { useState, useMemo } from "react";